 After updating MySQL using the Yum repository, applications compiled with older versions of the shared client libraries should continue to work.

-If you recompile applications and dynamically link them with the updated libraries: As typical with new versions of shared libraries where there are differences or additions in symbol versioning between the newer and older libraries (for example, between the newer, standard 8.0 shared client libraries and some older—prior or variant—versions of the shared libraries shipped natively by the Linux distributions' software repositories, or from some other sources), any applications compiled using the updated, newer shared libraries will require those updated libraries on systems where the applications are deployed.
-And, as expected, if those libraries are not in place, the applications requiring the shared libraries will fail.
-So, be sure to deploy the packages for the shared libraries from MySQL on those systems.
+If you recompile applications and dynamically link them with the updated libraries: As typical with new versions of shared libraries where there are differences or additions in symbol versioning between the newer and older libraries (for example, between the newer, standard 8.0 shared client libraries and some older—prior or variant—versions of the shared libraries shipped natively by the Linux distributions' software repositories, or from some other sources), any applications compiled using the updated, newer shared libraries require those updated libraries on systems where the applications are deployed.
+As expected, if those libraries are not in place, the applications requiring the shared libraries fail.
+For this reason, be sure to deploy the packages for the shared libraries from MySQL on those systems.
 To do this, add the MySQL Yum repository to the systems (see Adding the MySQL Yum Repository) and install the latest shared libraries using the instructions given in Installing Additional MySQL Products and Components with Yum.